 “The only thing I know is this: I am full of wounds and still standing on my feet.” – Nikos Kazantzakis

 The Justin sitting in front of me five months later appears to be a different man than the one I met in August.
 His story had just begun in Madrid and was unfolding into what it is today.
 The man sitting in front of me is the same man, however, his vision is clear and his goals are more defined.
-He went from soul searching to soul defining.
+He went from soul searching to soul defining and finding purpose.

 I asked Justin to think about his favorite quote for this series.
 When he sent me this quote, at first, I did not understand why.
 Why did this sunny side up, laid back, enthusiastic young man send me this quote?